 Written by the Law Librarians' Society of Washington, DC.
 Thorough explanation of how federal law is written, how to find federal law and regulations, and more.

 Go to nytimes.com/grouppass.
 Create a NYTimes.com account using your university e-mail address.
-You may need to be on campus when renewing your account.
+NOTE: You need to be on campus when registering or renewing your account.

 If you already have a NYTimes.com account using your university e-mail address, you may log in with those credentials.
 Students may also be asked to enter their anticipated graduation date.
 When you see START YOUR ACCESS, the expiration time and date of your pass will appear.
 Go to NYTimes.com and enjoy full access from any location.
 Faculty, staff, and students will need to renew their access every 6 months from an on campus location, as prompted by the NYT